digitalyoshixi/zettelkasten/content/Misc/Behavioral Interview.md

 ### Give me a example of a time when you faced conflict with a cowoker
 - Situtation: I was in a team where I was the tech lead for a group of 5, and there was one person who would not work, and they would not attend meetings
 - Solution: I came from a place of understanding, I told them, they missed the past few meetings, is everything OK?
 And I gave them a brief summary of things we have done
+- Resolution: The team member did have some life issues, and they did end up rejoining us and making a great impact.
+They really appreciated my providing them support.
 ### Time that I made a mistake
 - Situtation: In my senior year of highschool, I wanted to setup a workshop to teach people linux, and how to customize their machines
 - Problem: When I had tried to get people to connect, issues with the server was very slow, sometimes it would terminate connections, some people couldn't connect
 - Lessons: I had ran tests on my home network, but not on the school network.
 I have to use sufficient tests next time I host something big, in the right environments!
+### Reaching out to Non-Responsive
+- Situtation: We won a prize, but the organization responsible for reaching out, never responded
+- Solution: I tried different emails, I asked team members to message them aswell, I went to linkedin and reached out to an email listed there
+- It ended up working, and we got the prize money in the end
+### Time when you were under pressure, how did you deal with it
+- Situation: Midterm season, ended after competition, club responsibility
+- Solution: I created a priority list, I crossed removed routines that took excess time, crossed out things in my schedule, started waking up earlier to do more things.
+Worked to try to achieve as much as possible in each task.
+So this was skimming through the exam and making note sheets, creating basic outlines for deliverables, reading things in the bus, etc